veliValentine/MovieAPI/README.md

 </ul>
 </section>

-The project in short: Create an API with database containing franchises, movies and characters which all has the basic ***CRUD*** (Create, Read, Update and Delete) functions.
+The project in short: Create an API with database containing franchises, movies and characters which all have the basic ***CRUD*** (Create, Read, Update and Delete) functions.
 It should also be possible to get ***all movies in a franchise***, ***all characters in a movie*** and ***all characters in a franchise***.

-The application then had to be published.
-This is done via heroku.com as they offer smooth, easy and free deployment.
-You can find out application at: [Task5-movieapi](http://task5-movieapi.herokuapp.com)

 Documentation has been made by the help of Swagger and can be found at: [Documentation](http://task5-movieapi.herokuapp.com/swagger-ui/#/)

+The publication of the API is done via heroku.com as they offer smooth, easy and free deployment.
+You can find our API at: [Task5-movieapi](http://task5-movieapi.herokuapp.com)